zengjia1/OSSDetector/README.md

+Attention!
+This research direction requires servers with significant amounts of both RAM and storage capacity.
 # TPLDetector
 This repository is for the OSSDetector tool, which is used to detect third-party libraries (TPL) in C/C++ projects.